1. Overview

 - Select the cookingroti.png to view the image generated.
 (Sample below generated by AI)

-- In Cloud Shell to exit the session press Ctrl C, then type exit and press enter (repeat three times) to go back to the Cloud Shell home
+- In Cloud Shell to exit the web server and go back to the VM run the following.

 Clean up